imranoorRahman/QMoct_publicView/README.md

 Java, Matlab, Android, and a sprinkle of hope

 # Improvements currently being worked on
--Recreate mobile application using Flutter: allowing the same code base to run on both IOS and Android -Improvements to current functionality
+  - Recreate mobile application using Flutter: allowing the same code base to run on both IOS and Android
+  - Improvements to current functionality
--Improvments to UI
+  - Improvments to UI